uniVocity/univocity-parsers/src/test/resources/README_template.md

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/FixedWidthParserExamples.example001ParseAll)

-Use `FixedWidthFieldLengths` to define what is the length of each field in the input.
-With that information we can then create the  `FixedWidthParserSettings`.
+Use @@LINK(FixedWidthFieldLengths) to define what is the length of each field in the input.
+With that information we can then create the  @@LINK(FixedWidthParserSettings).

 The output will be:
 @@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/FixedWidthParserExamples/example001ParseAll)

 All the rest is the same as with CSV parsers.
-You can use all `RowProcessor`s for annotations, conversions, master-detail records and anything else we (or you) might introduce in the future.
+You can use all @@LINK(RowProcessor)s for annotations, conversions, master-detail records and anything else we (or you) might introduce in the future.

 We created a set of examples using fixed with parsing [here](./src/test/java/com/univocity/parsers/examples/FixedWidthParserExamples.java)